USD 356 Conway Springs

 GRADES AND GRADING

 Grade reports are sent home eight times throughout the school year, at the mid-term point and at the end of each grading quarter.
 Student evaluation shall be based on assignments, activities, projects, test results and daily class participation.
-In Kindergarten, grading is reported by the skills mastered as Y=Yes, mastered; P=Practice needed; N=Not mastered.
-Students in grades 1-5 receive letter grades according to the following scale:
+In Kindergarten and 1st Grade, grading is reported by the skills mastered as M = Meets expectations, P = Progressing, I = Improvement needed.
+Students in grades 2 - 5 receive letter grades according to the following scale:

 100 – 90 A Exceeding the requirements of the instructor